DevExpress-Examples/blazor-default-settings/Readme.md

 # DevExpress Blazor Components - Set predefined settings for a specific component

 Controls generally have the same settings across different pages within a large web application.
 We recommend that you specify these component settings in markup.
-You can also override the **SetParametersAsyncCore** (for the Grid) or the **SetParametersAsync** (for other components) method to specify default settings for Blazor components used within in your application.
+You can also override the **SetParametersAsyncCore** (for the Grid and Editors) or the **SetParametersAsync** (for other components) method to specify default settings for Blazor components used within in your application.

 ![Grid with predefined settings and default](images/result.png)